Travel Trailer weight safe to tow

 Now try it with the weights like this:

 The further apart the weights, the harder it is to start and stop moving.
-Also, (as with a tow vehicle and caravan) the lighter you are, relative to the length of the bar and position of the weights, the harder it is to stop and start moving.
+Also, (as with a tow vehicle and travel trailer) the lighter you are, relative to the length of the bar and position of the weights, the harder it is to stop and start moving.
 Take care if you try this with heavier weights.
 The force may push you over!
 The same applies if you use a longer bar.
 Try it also with a heavier weight at the rear.

 If you do not access to a barbell and weights you can do this by holding a bottle of wine in each hand – then turn while turning rapidly fully extended both arms sideways.
 Do this on a still revolving chair and you may have a surprise.
 (Any wine will do, but drink it afterwards).

-Caravan weight safe to tow – moments along a beam
+Travel Trailer weight safe to tow – moments along a beam

 The above is known technically as ‘Moments Along a Beam’.